Skip to main content

 Fences and Walls 3 - Closing the Digital Commons

-Fences and Walls 2 - The Great Leap Backwards
+Fences and Walls 2 - The Great Leap Backwards in Women's Rights

 One of the things I missed while I was busy, was International Women's Day on March 8.
 It seems that a lot of other people missed it too.
 In fact there is a petition by a man, yes, a man, saying we should commemorate it more.
 Usually the event is celebrated here with a breakfast or luncheon and a rosy picture in the morning paper of the handful of women who have made it in business or public life.
-When I think back to the days when I was the first female 'counterboy' in the insurance company I worked for, when married women could not sign cheques or obtain a loan, or how my mother was a temporary public servant for twenty three years with no raise in pay or status, because married women could not advance, I think for a moment that we have come a long way, yet by lunchtime there will be a discussion about closing childcare facilities or why having paid maternity leave as other OECD countries do, will lead to even more women becoming part of the underpaid, unprotected cas...
+When I think back to the days when I was the first female 'counterboy' in the insurance company I worked for, when married women could not sign cheques or obtain a loan, or how my mother was a 'temporary' public servant for twenty three years with no raise in pay or status, because married women could not advance, I think for a moment that we have come a long way, yet by lunchtime there will be a discussion about closing childcare facilities or why having paid maternity leave as other OECD countries do, will lead to even more women becoming part of the underpaid, unpr...

 Is there Anyone Out There?